ThreatLockerIvan/ZTW24/Metasploit-CTF/Write-Ups/Dina.md

 ```

 And now you should be given a meterpreter session, which is just a more advanced
-remote access connection.
+remote control point.
 To get terminal access, we only need to type in
 `shell`.
 To make it cleaner, we run a python command to spawn us a really nice
 shell.